 Affinity diagram can be used to engage each individual within a team, foster collaboration, and improve the ability of the team to address complex issues.
-Affinity diagram is simple tool that allows a team to:
+An affinity diagram is a simple tool that allows a team to:

 - Generate ideas about a situation or problem